zoom/ZCC-Zoom-App-Advanced-Sample/README.md

 # Advanced Zoom Apps Sample

+**This is an application built using the advanced zoom app sample application with Zoom Contact Center integrated.
+For ZCC integration, look mainly to the `engagement.js` file.
 Advanced Sample covers most complex scenarios that might be needed in apps.

 App has reference implementation for: